mindspore-ai/docs/install/mindspore_ascend310_install_pip_en.md

 In the preceding information:

-- When the network is connected, dependencies of the MindSpore installation package are automatically downloaded during the .whl package installation.
+- When the network is connected, dependencies of the mindspore installation package are automatically downloaded during the .whl package installation.
 (For details about the dependency, see required_package in [setup.py](https://gitee.com/mindspore/mindspore/blob/master/setup.py) .)
 In other cases, you need to install it by yourself.
 When running models, you need to install additional dependencies based on requirements.txt specified for different models in [ModelZoo](https://gitee.com/mindspore/mindspore/tree/master/model_zoo).
 For details about common dependencies, see [requirements.txt](https://gitee.com/mindspore/mindspore/blob/master/requirements.txt).
 - `{version}` specifies the MindSpore version number.
 For example, when installing MindSpore 1.1.0, set `{version}` to 1.1.0.
 - `{arch}` specifies the system architecture.
 For example, if a Linux OS architecture is x86_64, set `{arch}` to `x86_64`.
 If the system architecture is ARM64, set `{arch}` to `aarch64`.